json-schema-org/json-schema-spec/jsonschema-core.md

 within the same schema object as `contains`.
 If `minContains` is absent, the minimum number of occurrences MUST be 1.

-Implementations MAY implement the dependency on `minContians` and `maxContains` by inspecting their values rather than reading annotations produced by those keywords.
+Implementations MAY implement the dependency on `minContains` and `maxContains` by inspecting their values rather than reading annotations produced by those keywords.

-This keyword produces an annotation value which is an array of the indexes or property names to which this keyword validates successfully when applying its subschema, in ascending order.
-The value MAY be a boolean `true` if the subschema validates successfully when applied to every index or property value of the instance.
+This keyword produces an annotation value which is an array of the indexes to which this keyword validates successfully when applying its subschema, in ascending order.
+The value MAY be a boolean `true` if the subschema validates successfully when applied to every index of the instance.
 The annotation MUST be present if the instance array or object to which this keyword's schema applies is empty.

 This annotation affects the behavior of `unevaluatedItems` in the Unevaluated vocabulary.

-The subschema MUST be applied to every array element or object property value even after the first match has been found, in order to collect annotations for use by other keywords.
+The subschema MUST be applied to every array element even after the first match has been found, in order to collect annotations for use by other keywords.
 This is to ensure that all possible annotations are collected.

 ## A Vocabulary for Unevaluated Locations